wesbarnett/MolecularDynamics.jl/README.md

 ###Atomic Distances

 All of the above is simply an example.
-There are now to functions that can give you the distance squared and the distance between two atoms, given that you have read in data using read_gmx.
+There are now functions that can give you the distance squared and the distance between two atoms, given that you have read in data using read_gmx.
 Using the example from above, where the first atom of the "C" group and the first atom of the "OW" in frame one were used: